 Feminism is meaningful as a perspective on what humans need, and what "human" means.
 This is qualitatively different from feminism being merely about defining "woman" more expansively.
 Feminists believe that both men and women are constrained by gender/sex roles in this culture (and most cultures that have survived under the current paradigm).
 We believe that while one group in this culture is more obviously powerful (i.e. able to do more of what they want, to determine more of the course of their lives), that the definitions of "power" are warped: for example, one way men are considered to be powerful is that men can and do beat the people who care about them, which is hardly actually powerful.
 In other words, men are usually more able to make decisions about externals but also usually have a more severe lack of internal options regarding range of feelings and relationships.
 Part of the power equation in this culture is the power of being a victim or martyr that women have been encouraged to claim as our own.
 The fact that this is frequently a dissatisfying option doesn't refute the point that there is a status that comes from being worse off than other people.
 (The "innocent victim of war/crime/catastrophe/ blood transfusion stories is only the most blatant example of this line of thinking.)
 The power that comes from that status can be hard to give up, especially if there seems to be no other kind of power available.
-This is the best answer I can find to the question of a conversation I had in my 20s with an anti-choice woman who argued that if it is possible for women to get abortions, then men will not be forced to deal with the consequences of their actions.
+This is the best answer I can find to the question of a conversation I had in my 20s with an antichoice woman who argued that if it is possible for women to get abortions, then men will not be forced to deal with the consequences of their actions.
 In this perspective, abortions mean that women's bodies become men's toys.
-If pregnancy is the last option for getting a husband to take care of you - i.e. for survival, to some people - then sociallyacceptable abortions take away women's last, strongest tool.
+If pregnancy is the last option for getting a husband to take care of you - i.e. for survival, to some people - then socially-acceptable abortions take away women's last, strongest tool.

 Put a "strong" woman in the same small group with a "weak" one, and [there] becomes a problem: How does she not dominate?
-How does she share her hard-earned skills and confidence with her sister?
+How does she share her hardearned skills and confidence with her sister?
 From the other side - how does the "weak" woman learn to act in her own behalf?...
 Those of us who have learned to survive by dominating others, as well as those of us who have learned to survive by accepting domination, need to resocialize ourselves into being strong without playing dominance-submission games, into controlling what happens to us without controlling others...
 (Carol Ehrlich - Socialism, Anarchism & Feminism)

-Anarcha-feminists reject simple essentialist analysis.
-We know that while characteristics that are assigned to women in this culmanipulates us through both sets of needs (by pushing conformity and individuality).
+those urges in people, and dissidents in the u.s. tend to prioritize one or the other; e.g. anarcho-individualists vs. anarcho-communists or -syndicalists.
+But really we need to incorporate our needs for both autonomy and membership into how we want to live.
+We all need to develop a more sophisticated understanding of how u.s. culture manipulates us through both sets of needs (by pushing conformity and individuality).
 Feminism provides anarchists with tools to discuss both autonomy and membership.
 "Feminism," "racism," "classism": the whole lexicon of "identity" is useful to today's anarchists to the extent that it provides us with ways to talk about, and to meet, both sets of needs.